wlsf82/crud-protractor-backstopjs/README.md

 Run `npm run test:visual` to run the visual regression tests

->After the test execution a report will be automatically opened.
+>After the test execution a HTML report will be automatically opened.

 #### Approving new bitmap references due to expected visual change or addition of new test

-Run `npm run test:visual:approve` to new bitmap references
+Run `npm run test:visual:approve` to approve new bitmap references

->After approving new bitmap references re-run the tests to check that they pass in the second run.
+>After approving new bitmap references remember to re-run the tests to check that they pass in the second run.
 ___

-Note: all the test cases (manual and automated) are based on the application's behaviour in the following data: 22th of February, 2018.
+Note: all the test cases (manual and automated) are based on the application's behaviour in the following date: 22nd of February, 2018.